Make a Gift

 The Westfield Fund supports scholarship assistance, student grants and faculty development, facilities upgrades, athletics, library acquisitions, financial aid, and so much more.

 The good news is it does not take a large donation to make a difference.
 Please consider making your gift today by completing the form below.
+Please click here if you wish to set up recurring payments for your gift.

 Alumni, parents, friends and others have supported the mission of Westfield State since our founding in 1838.
 For over 175 years, support from sources other than tuition, fees, and room and board has sustained our University and has helped us transform lives.
 In fact, it was a donation of $10,000 that first established our school back in the 19th Century because it was believed higher education was important and critical to our young nation.
 Your support today harkens back to that generosity and is even more essential in the 21st Century.